OpenEnergyPlatform/open-MaStR/docs/advanced.rst

 * sqlite: By default the database will be stored in `$HOME/.open-MaStR/data/sqlite/open-mastr.db` (can be customized via the :ref:`environment variable <Environment variables>` `$SQLITE_DATABASE_PATH`).
-* docker-postgres: A docker container of a PostgreSQL database.
 * own database: The Mastr class accepts a sqlalchemy.engine.Engine object as engine which enables the user to use any other desired database.
 .. tabs::